University of Pennsylvania: Academic medical center and biomedical research complex

-In 2018, the university's nursing school was ranked number one by Quacquarelli Symonds.
-That year, Quacquarelli Symonds also ranked Penn's school of Veterinary Medicine sixth.
-In 2019, the Perelman School of Medicine was named the third-best medical school for research in U.S. News & World Report's 2020 ranking.

-The University of Pennsylvania Health System, also known as UPHS, is a multi-hospital health system headquartered in Philadelphia, Pennsylvania, owned by Trustees of University of Pennsylvania.
-UPHS and the Perelman School of Medicine at the University of Pennsylvania together constitute Penn Medicine, a clinical and research entity of the University of Pennsylvania.
+The University of Pennsylvania Health System (UPHS) is a multi-hospital health system headquartered in Philadelphia and owned by the Trustees of the University of Pennsylvania.
+UPHS and the Perelman School of Medicine together constitute Penn Medicine.
 UPHS hospitals include the Hospital of the University of Pennsylvania, Penn Presbyterian Medical Center, Pennsylvania Hospital, Chester County Hospital, Lancaster General Hospital, and Princeton Medical Center.
-Penn Medicine owns and operates the first hospital in the United States, the Pennsylvania Hospital.
-It is also home to America's first surgical amphitheatre and its first medical library.
+Penn Medicine owns and operates Pennsylvania Hospital, the first hospital in the United States, which is also home to the country's first surgical amphitheatre and its first medical library.